maheshkhanwalkar/LiBoot/README.md

 #### Building the EFI image
     ./uefi/build.sh

-The provided shell script will perform all the configuration magic needed to setup EDK II for building, builds out the OVMF image, and builds LiBoot.
-The final result will be within build/LiBoot.efi, which can be installed to the EFI System Partition (ESP) for use.
+The provided shell script performs **magic** 🪄 to get the out-of-source EDK II build to actually work.
+The OVMF image (firmware) and LiBoot.efi executable are then both built.
+The OVMF firmware is built for testing with QEMU.

+The LiBoot executable is then copied to `build/LiBoot.efi` when the build completes successfully.